google/WebFundamentals/src/_langs/en/tools/setup/device-testing/device-emulators.markdown

 ## Browser emulation

-Browser emulation is great for testing a sites responsiveness, but they don’t emulate differences in API, CSS support and certain behaviors that you'd see on a mobile browser.
+Browser emulators are great for testing a site's responsiveness, but they don’t emulate differences in API, CSS support, and certain behaviors that you'd see on a mobile browser.
 Test your site on browsers running on real devices to be certain everything behaves as expected.

 ### Chrome DevTools emulation

-Chome DevTools has a [Device emulation tool](tools/setup/device-testing/devtools-emulator) which will create a viewport with the right width and height to match a selected device and account for the screen density.
+Chome DevTools has a [Device emulation tool](https://web-central.appspot.com/web/tools/setup/device-testing/devtools-emulator) that creates a viewport with the right width and height to match a selected device and accounts for the screen density.

 You can activate device emulation by following these four steps: